 Vinyl is used throughout the entire thickness of the flooring.
 Scrapes and chips are less noticeable as the color is from top to bottom.
 Vinyl is sold in rolls and tiles.
 Rolls are the most common.
-Vinyl is a fairly easy DIY flooring project.
+Vinyl is an easy DIY flooring project.

 Real Hardwood Floors – They Will Last a Lifetime

 Sturdy and impressionable.
 Natural wood has its own natural variations.
 The floors need to be nailed down; therefore, making this project better suited for a professional as using saws, drills and hammers are needed for the install of hardwood.